QuentinGruber/Gitord/README.md

 ## Usage

-`rules.json` is where you inform which rule your github repo has to follow.
+Check `config.json` to change some default setting such as the Refresh Time `rules.json` is where you inform which rule your github repo has to follow.

 More info about the available rules [here](https://github.com/QuentinGruber/Gitord/wiki/Rules-info).